 Really?
 Take it you don't own an SIII then?
 I say it's about frigging time..!

+If you really cared about updates, then you would have already rooted your phone on XDA.
+My S3 has been running 4.3 for over two weeks with CM 10.
 Also, better late than never.
 Ask people with different OEM phones what version they're running on.
 Only the HTC One is running 4.3 and that's One model (pun was necessary) while Samsung is updating three.
 Look at the overall picture and don't be so narrow minded.